Codecademy/EventHubClient/README.md

 event_hub_client.alias(from_id, to_id)
 ```

-If the throughput from EventHubClient::EventHubClient is not good enough, consider using EventHubClient::BatchEventHubClient which batch send the requests.
-Please notice that you need to explicitly flush the BatchEventHubClient when your service is shutting down or there might be events buffered in the queue and those events might not get sent to the event hub server.
+If the throughput from EventHubClient::EventHubClient is not good enough, consider using EventHubClient::BatchEventHubClient which will batch send the requests.
+Please note that you need to explicitly flush the BatchEventHubClient when your service is shutting down or there may be events buffered in the queue that will not be sent to the event hub server.

 ```ruby
 base_event_hub_client = EventHubClient::EventHubClient.new(host, port, EventHubClient::Worker.new)